Things To Do in Droylsden

 Daisy Nook, which lies on the boundary of Droylsden, Ashton, and Failsworth, was initially a small community of weavers and farmers, and was known as “Waterhouses”.
 The name became Daisy Nook when the dialect writer Ben Brierley composed his poem “A Day Out”.
 It illustrated a getaway to Daisy Nook on the evening of the day the Fall of Sebastopol was revealed in 1855!

 Daisy Nook fair is still an annual treat at Eastertime.
-Nevertheless, in April 1946 a record audience was present on Good Friday, at the very first Easter fair since the war.
+Nevertheless, in April 1946 a record crowd was present on Good Friday, at the very first Easter fair since the war.
 White objects in the river created a good deal of interest, it later on determined that they were in fact the leftovers of concrete road blocks to prevent tanks going across!

 W.M.
 Christy and Sons Ltd, Fairfield Mills, Manchester Road, Droylsden.
 The success of Christy’s came from William’s child, Henry, coming back with a looped towel from Turkey in the 1840s.
 In 1851, the very first machine woven towel in the world, the Terry towel, was produced at Droylsden on an adjusted loom.
 The Royal Turkish towels became popular and Christy’s were the primary producers in the world.
 Queen Victoria had a routine order.
 Unfortunately, the mill shut at the end of the 1980’s, and in 1997 Tesco opened a store on the site.

 Robertsons Jam Works (Golden Shred) was established in 1891, and was built on the banks of the canal on Ashton Hill Lane.
 They at one time hired 1,000 people, however due to new technology, this number is now minimized to around 400.
 The firm create jams, marmalades, Christmas puddings, fruit beverages, canned fruit fillings, and then exports world-wide, and is still a very thriving service.
-And, of course, they are popular for the Golly symbol, which was introduced in 1910 and ended up being really collectable.
+And, obviously, they are popular for the Golly sign, which was introduced in 1910 and ended up being really collectable.
 The story is that a Robertson grandchild had a rag doll with a delighted face and so began the concept of the popular logo!

 The plaque to Charles Hindley, MP and also social reformer located in the Fairfield Moravian Settlement in Droylsden.